-One of my goals as a freelance writer is to increase my monthly revenue and start building a sustainable income.
+One of my goals as a freelance writer is to increase my monthly revenue and start building a sustainable income so I can get paid to write articles online.

 I’ve accomplished a lot since I started.
 My rates have gone way up.
 I’m getting better clients.
 And I’m always thinking creatively about maximizing profits.